appsmithorg/example-apps-react-admin-frontend/README.md

 # Getting Started with Create React App

+> This repo is belongs to the tutorial at https://youtu.be/4y2FFEmPW7I

 This project is the frontend dashboard UI built with `React-admin`.
 Its is currently hosted on `Netlify` at [https://as-react-admin.netlify.app/#/rentals](https://as-react-admin.netlify.app/#/rentals).
 Here are the login credentials

 ```